isandeepMakwana/Store-Api/README.md

 ```

 <mark>but there as an issue<mark>

-we delete only migration file but the code change is still remaining that why we `use gitbash for this `
+we deleted only migration file but the code change is still remaining that's why we `use git for this `

 <mark> use git reset for reverting migrations <mark>
 ```gitbash